betaBison/EC-EN-674-Flight-Dynamics-Controls/README.md

 This project is compatible with Python 3.6.8.
 It is NOT compatible with Python 2 as there are dependent packages which are not Python 2 compatible.

 Install needed dependencies:
-`pip3 install numpy scipy matplotlib pyqtgraph control PyOpenGL stl`
+`pip3 install numpy scipy matplotlib pyqtgraph PyOpenGL stl`

 # Run
 `cd` into the chapter or project directory and run:
 `python3 mavsim_*.py`

 ![rrt example](docs/rrt.png)